sahil-shubham/sahil-shubham.in/content/posts/Day2/index.md

 I put the code above in the `useEffect` hook, as we use React for our frontend.
 This would add the buttons just when the page renders.

-Happy with what I had written till now, I tried looking at what it looked like and to my surprise there was no button to be found :|
+Content with what I had written till now, I tried looking at what it looked like and to my surprise there was no button to be found :|

 ## What is happening? or to be exact why is nothing happening?